What is RSV?

 How is RSV diagnosed?

 If symptoms are severe, chest X-rays may be taken to check for signs of pneumonia.
 Blood or urine tests may also be recommended to check for bacterial infections and dehydration.
-In addition, a swab may be taken from the nose or mouth to test for RSV.

 How is RSV treated?